dsalex1/MeanECP/README.md

 ## Deployment server config API

 The deployment server has 4 routes for configuring it.
-The access to these has to authorized by using a client certificate trusted by '/cert/ClientRootCA.crt'
+The access to these has to be authorized by using a client certificate trusted by '/cert/ClientRootCA.crt'
 All paths only accept valid JSON.

 ### /api/config/Client

-This path is used to configure which client shall get which content
+This path is used to configure which client shall get which content.
 Useage:
 ```
 {